LLotme/vscode-docker/Home.md

 The Docker extension makes it easy to build, manage and deploy containerized applications from Visual Studio Code.

 This page provides an overview of the Docker extension capabilities; use the side menu to learn more about topics of interest.
+If you are just getting started with Docker development, read about [Docker application development](https://docs.docker.com/develop/) first to understand key Docker concepts.

 ## Installation